Post masthead background

 Predictive analytics uses historical data to forecast what’s coming, occupancy trends, at-risk residents, revenue opportunities.
 The value lies in shifting from reactive management to proactive intervention.

-An analytics tool might identify, for example, that residents with certain payment patterns are significantly more likely to skip renewal.
+An analytics tool can identify residents with payment patterns that signal renewal risk.
+Teams can intervene early rather than scramble when vacancy spikes.
 That insight allows teams to intervene early rather than scramble when vacancy spikes.

 Conversational AI for Resident Communication